RSS

 Who do you think the contract favours or is biased for?

-Do you know what you want and are looking for when you do your pre-delivery walkthrough of your new home?
+Do you know what you want and what you're looking for during the pre-delivery walkthrough of your new home?
 If something is wrong, what can you do other than receive promises?

 If a condominium, you should know: